Cancer That Begins Above the Back of the Throat Behind the Roof of Your Mouth (Soft Palate)

 - Family history of nasopharyngeal cancer

 - Exposure to the Epstein-Barr virus.
 A common virus that usually produces symptoms of a common cold.
-It is unclear why some nasopharyngeal cancers are associated with Epstein-Barr virus, and the vast majority of people affected with that virus will not develop nasopharyngeal cancer.
+The vast majority of people affected with that virus will not develop nasopharyngeal cancer.

 - Tobacco products and alcohol consumption

 There is no recommended screening for nasopharyngeal cancer because it is very rare in the United States.
-However, you should visit your primary provider at least once a year for a well visit and see a doctor immediately if you have any concerns about your overall health or experience the following symptoms:
+However, you should visit your primary provider at least once a year for a well visit and see a doctor immediately if you have any concerns about your overall health.

 During the early stages of nasopharyngeal cancer, most individuals will not experience symptoms.
 However, as disease progresses, the following symptoms may appear: